Inference power pilot: NVL72 fleet power management

 Workload requirements

 What “baseline” means here.
 The baseline run is the unmanaged reference.
-DPS is installed and running, but no topology and no resource group is active, so it is not enforcing power policy on any node.
+DPS is installed and running, but neither a topology nor resource group is active, so it is not enforcing power policy on any node.
 This is the state produced by dpsctl topology deactivate in Part 3; confirm it with dpsctl tp list --active (no rows) and dpsctl rg list (no resource groups) before launching the workload.

-For the 3-rack baseline and the 5-rack DPS-managed run to be directly comparable, the workload must meet these requirements:
+For the 3-rack baseline and the 4-rack DPS-managed run to be directly comparable, the workload must meet these requirements:

 • It is an inference workload.
 Training workloads, synthetic power stressors (gpu-burn, etc.), and pure benchmarks do not exhibit the bursty, non-sustained power profile that envelope-based inference pilots target and will produce misleading results.